Bangkok: Art

 Traditional Thai art, long developed within religious and royal contexts, continues to be sponsored by various government agencies in Bangkok, including the Department of Fine Arts' Office of Traditional Arts.
 The SUPPORT Foundation in Chitralada Palace sponsors traditional and folk handicrafts.
 Various communities throughout the city still practice their traditional crafts, including the production of khon masks, alms bowls, and classical musical instruments.
-The National Gallery hosts permanent collection of traditional and modern art, with temporary contemporary exhibits.
+The National Gallery hosts a permanent collection of traditional and modern art, with temporary contemporary exhibits.
 Bangkok's contemporary art scene has slowly grown from relative obscurity into the public sphere over the past two decades.
 Private galleries gradually emerged to provide exposure for new artists, including the Patravadi Theatre and H Gallery.
 The centrally located Bangkok Art and Culture Centre, opened in 2008 following a fifteen-year lobbying campaign, is now the largest public exhibition space in the city.
 There are also many other art galleries and museums, including the privately owned Museum of Contemporary Art.

 The city's performing arts scene features traditional theatre and dance as well as Western-style plays.
-Khon and other traditional dances are regularly performed at the National Theatre and Salachalermkrung Royal Theatre, while the Thailand Cultural Centre is a newer multi-purpose venue which also hosts musicals, orchestras and other events.
+Khon and other traditional dances are regularly performed at the National Theatre and Salachalermkrung Royal Theatre, while the Thailand Cultural Centre is a newer multi-purpose venue which also hosts musicals, orchestras, and other events.
 Numerous venues regularly feature a variety of performances throughout the city.

+Bangkok is recognized as a "Design City" by UNESCO's Creative Cities Network.

 Sport

 As is the national trend, association football and Muay Thai dominate Bangkok's spectator sport scene.
 Muangthong United, Bangkok United, BG Pathum United, Port and Police Tero are major Thai League clubs based in the Bangkok Metropolitan Region, while the Rajadamnern and Lumpini stadiums are the main kickboxing venues.

 While sepak takraw can be seen played in open spaces throughout the city, football and other modern sports are now the norm.
 Western sports introduced during the reign of King Chulalongkorn were originally only available to the privileged, and such status is still associated with certain sports.
 Golf is popular among the upwardly mobile, and there are several courses in Bangkok.
 Horse racing, highly popular at the mid-20th century, still takes place at the Royal Bangkok Sports Club.

 There are many public sporting facilities located throughout Bangkok.
 The two main centres are the National Stadium complex, which dates to 1938, and the newer Hua Mak Sports Complex, which was built for the 1998 Asian Games.
 Bangkok had also hosted the games in 1966, 1970 and 1978; the most of any city.
-The city was the host of the inaugural Southeast Asian Games in 1959, the 2007 Summer Universiade and the 2012 FIFA Futsal World Cup.
+The city was the host of the inaugural Southeast Asian Games in 1959, the 2007 Summer Universiade, and the 2012 FIFA Futsal World Cup.